Languages Supported

 4. Test in Chrome

-Since your app runs in Chrome, test there:
+Since applications run in Chrome, test there:

 # Local development